You Don't Own Me: Charts

-The song was released worldwide on August 17, 2015.
+In popular culture

 It grew to prominence in the UK when it was used in the 2015 House of Fraser Christmas advert.
 It was also performed by The X Factor contestant Lauren Murray in 2015 and Matt Terry in 2016.
 The increased exposure for the song helped it rise to a peak of number 4 on the UK Singles Chart.

-In an interview with House of Fraser, Grace said, "Quincy Jones told me how the song came out during the feminist movement and how it was such a strong statement.
-I loved the song, started researching Lesley Gore and fell in love with her as an artist.
-[You Don't Own Me] really inspired me."